-- 1. ACA 115, Success and Study Skills is required. - 2.
+- ACA 115, Success and Study Skills, or ACA 122, College Transfer Success, is required. - 2.
 Additional Courses (14 Semester Hours):

-A minimum of 14 semester hours of credit of college transfer courses in mathematics, natural sciences, or computer science is required.
+A minimum of 14 semester hours of college transfer course credit in mathematics, natural sciences, or computer science is required.